jails-org/Jails/documentation/docs/index.md

 ## Component

-Component exists in their own world, it doesn't have any relationship with other elements in the page.
+Component exists in their own world, it doesn't have any relationship with other modules in the page.
 Like a validation component for instance, or a datepicker, even a styled selectbox can be treated as a component.

-The only job of component is to `emit` events to their parents.
+The only job of component is to `emit` and `listen` events to their parents.

 ## Modules